itxsamad1/Cursor-Help-by-Sam/README.md

    ![Cursor CMD on PowerShell](Cusor%20cmd%20on%20Powershell.png)

 7. **When Credits End**
-   - Delete your account and create a new one again , you will have credits again
+   - Delete your account and create the same account using the same login , you will have credits again

 ## 🛠️ Troubleshooting